-This table shows our comparisons of costs for two sample families-a high-use family and a low-use family-along with average fees for Puget Sound area dentists for common services, costs of some prepaid plans, and how much each family would save by enrolling in each plan.
+This table shows our comparison of costs for two sample families-a high-use family and a low-use family-along with average fees for Washington area dentists for common services, costs of some prepaid plans, and how much each family would save by enrolling in each plan.

-As you can see, our hypothetical low-use family would save money only if it chose two of the five plans.
-Using Careington would save this family $244 for the year compared to paying out-of-pocket with no plan.
-On the other hand, if the low-use family paid the high premium ($1,176 per year) to join Willamette Dental TrueCare, it would have done much better if it had paid out of pocket.
+As you can see, our hypothetical low-use family would save money if it elected any of the prepaid plans.
+Indeed, using Denta-Chek of Maryland would save this family $617 for the year compared to paying out-of-pocket with no plan.

 If your employer provides dental insurance, you probably don't need a prepaid plan.
 Your employer-provided insurance plan will already substantially reduce your costs, so there is relatively little room for a prepaid plan to save you.